-Day of disruption in UK as thousands join mass walkout
+Day of disruption in UK as up to half a million join walkout

 The National Education Union said some 23,000 schools will be affected Wednesday, with an estimated 85% fully or partially closed.
 Others also on strike range from museum workers and London bus drivers to coastguards and border officials manning passport control booths at airports.

 “It’s everybody out … of course there’s going to be some disruption and some queues,” Phil Douglas, director-general of Border Force, told reporters.

-“I don’t rule out further industrial action.”
+Mick Whelan, general secretary of train drivers union ASLEF, said the government must now listen to workers’ demands.

+“Everybody knows somebody working somewhere that’s out on strike, about to go on strike or being balloted for strike action,” he said.
+“Quite simply, the government has now got to listen – the people in this country are speaking, and they’re speaking volumes that they want a cost-of-living increase.”

 Prime Minister Rishi Sunak’s office acknowledged that Wednesday’s wave of walkouts will cause “significant disruption” to people, and maintained that “negotiations rather than picket lines are the right approach.”
 But union leaders say the government has refused to negotiate and offer enough to halt the strikes.